hardope/hardope/README.md

 Hi there!
 I'm **Opeoluwa Adeyeri**, a passionate Software Engineer and Full-Stack Web Developer dedicated to creating innovative digital experiences.
 I thrive on transforming complex challenges into elegant, efficient solutions.
 From REST APIs to WebSockets, User Interfaces, and CI/CD pipelines, I am always learning, evolving, and experimenting with new technology to sharpen my skills.

-Currently, I'm working on [Sphere](https://sphere.click-viral.tech "Sphere"), an E-Learning app
+Currently, I'm working on a few projects including [Sphere](https://sphere.click-viral.tech "Sphere") and [ILearn](https://ilearn.growthproafrica.com)

 ---